 The mission of the Education Division is to provide high-quality undergraduate and graduate teacher preparation programs that result in the personal and professional transformation of our students.
 Our programs combine classroom and field-based experiences in various programmatic areas to promote the acquisition of essential knowledge, skills, and dispositions necessary to teach successfully in a variety of educational settings.
-The Division fosters relationships with our PK-12 partners and with highly regarded educators in an effort to achieve our mission.
+The Division fosters relationships with our PK-12 partners and highly regarded educators in an effort to achieve our mission.
 Our partnerships are a critical component of our ability and strategy to cultivate, nurture, and prepare future educators.

 The mission of the Education Division is echoed in its strong commitment to pedagogical practice that is inclusive and constructivist.
 The Division aims to prepare teacher candidates to work with diverse populations by remaining committed to the deep seated disposition that all students can learn.
 Candidates are encouraged to model a constructivist view of knowledge and see learning as a self-regulated process (Vygoyski, 1986; Lincoln, 2001).
-The mission of the Division, ultimately, however, is to prepare caring, competent, committed, and community-active professionals who:
+The mission of the Division, ultimately however, is to prepare caring, competent, committed, and community-active professionals who:

 - demonstrate a strong foundation in the liberal arts and sciences that affords students the skills and intellectual knowledge base upon which mature and in-depth study can be undertaken;

 - value experiential learning and interdisciplinary study;

-- possess content knowledge (knowledge about the subject they are teaching), pedagogical knowledge (knowledge of general instructional strategies), pedagogical content knowledge (knowledge of specific strategies for teaching a particular subject), and context knowledge (knowledge of community, district,
+- possess content knowledge (knowledge about the subject they are teaching), pedagogical knowledge (knowledge of general instructional strategies), pedagogical content knowledge (knowledge of specific strategies for teaching a particular subject), and context knowledge (knowledge of community, district, and school);

 - possess an unwavering respect for learning, diversity, cultural difference, and multicultural education;

-• personify an ethic of caring;
+- personify an ethic of caring;

-• act collaboratively and professionally;
+- act collaboratively and professionally;

-• maintain high standards of excellence for themselves and for their students; and
+- maintain high standards of excellence for themselves and for their students; and

 - honor critical life-long learning.

 “ Education that Engages…Empowers…TRANSFORMS.”

-The Education Division is dedicated to producing the highest quality professional educators.
-Currently, the Division offers Bachelor of Science degree programs in early childhood education, middle grades education, secondary grades education (mathematics and English), and a post-baccalaureate certification program in middle grades and secondary education (mathematics and English).
+The Division of Education is dedicated to producing the highest quality professional educators.
+Currently, the Division offers Bachelor of Science degree programs in early childhood education, middle grades education, secondary grades education (Mathematics and English), and a post-baccalaureate certification program in middle grades and secondary education (mathematics and English).
 The Education Division’s philosophy is focused on using principles of effective teacher preparation programs, including, but not limited to: small class size; frequent one-on-one interaction between teacher candidates and faculty; field experiences in school classroom that begin early and take place throughout the program; courses taught by highly-qualified professors; advisors who provide academic and personal support; and technology-integrated classrooms.

 The adoption of a developmental approach(Fuller 1970; Conway & Clark, 2003) to teacher preparation provides the rationale to personalize the education of both traditional and non-traditional age professionals, as well as supporting the constructivist paradigmfor teaching and learning.
 Learning experiences are designed that are cumulative in nature and move the teacher candidate from “exploratory” performance towards “empowered” expertise.